wp-plugins/sns-count-cache/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin gets and caches SNS share count in the background, and help you to shorten page loading time.
+This plugin gets and caches SNS share count in the background, and help you to shorten page loading time by application of the cache.

 == Description ==